parakrama/linux-training/Scripting_Guide.md

 ## Loops

-In this section of our Bash Scripting Tutorial we'll look at the two  different loop formats available to us as well as discuss  how to use them in scripting via examples
+In this section of our Bash scripting Tutorial , we'll look at the two  different loop formats available to us as well as discuss  how to use them in scripting via examples

 ### For Loops